 The Texas A&M Health Center is the on-campus doctor’s office.
 When you are feeling sick, need a checkup or recognize you have a health problem, the health center staff have the experience and resources to help you.
 They offer services such as physical therapy and radiology, and they have a pharmacy.
 In the case of an emergency, the health center is equipped for Emergency Medical Service.
 It even provides flu shots.

 If a student is ever in need of counseling, they can consult the Student Services at White Creek for counseling.
 When a crisis occurs, you do not need to make an appointment and can walk in during business hours.
 If it is after hours, you can call the HelpLine.
 For any other need, students can make appointments online.

-The Disability Services Division of Student Affairs is dedicated to provide students with disabilities with the equal opportunity to education.
+The Disability Services Division of Student Affairs is dedicated to providing students with disabilities with an equal opportunity to education.
 Though this office is not able to evaluate you for disabilities, the staff can refer you to other professionals who are qualified to do so.
 They offer to coordinate accommodations you may need with your professors to ensure you will do well in classes.
 Assistive Technology Services allow students to use technology to enable them to complete certain tasks they may otherwise have been unable to do.
 Sign language interpreting and transcription are also available for success in academic classes.